 This is a relatively straight forward wee bag that looks great when it’s finished and is perfect for kids to carry round all their bits and bobs!!
-Check out some other bags I’ve made for my girls, a little upcycled one here, one they can make for themselves here and a very basic little oilcloth one here!
+Check out some other bags I’ve made for my girls, a little upcycled one here and one they can make for themselves here.

 We got the two zipper panels sewn up here and now we’re ready to go!!